project-oak/oak/docs/development.md

 We currently have fuzz testing enabled for Oak Functions on [OSS-Fuzz](https://github.com/google/oss-fuzz/tree/master/projects/oak).
-In addition, `xtask` has a command for running fuzz targets `run-fuzz-targets`.
+In addition, `xtask` has a command for running fuzz targets `run-cargo-fuzz`.
 This command runs `cargo-fuzz` with the `-O` option for optimization, and supports all `libFuzzer` options.
 These options must be provided as the last argument.
 For instance, the following command runs all fuzz targets with a 2 seconds timeout for each target.

 ```bash
 xtask run-cargo-fuzz -- -max_total_time=2